Energy Efficiency Infrastructure Project Debt

 Energy efficiency investments reduce CO2 emissions by installing modern equipment and systems that use less energy while maintaining or improving performance.
 By consuming less energy through upgrades like efficient lighting, heating, and industrial equipment, these investments directly lower the amount of fossil fuel-based energy needed.

-Energy security
+Energy Security

 By reducing the demand for energy, investments in energy efficiency reduces our dependence on energy imports and strengthens long-term energy security.

-Growth and productivity
+Growth and Productivity

 Energy efficiency retrofits in buildings boost economic growth and productivity by reducing the energy inputs needed to create the same level of output.
 They also creating healthier, more comfortable work environments reducing absenteeism and accidents.